 Ideally, you will setup a VPN prior to arrival in China, since it’s a huge pain to do so once you’ve arrived.
-Take note of that as you read on and consider getting a VPN on your phone or computer right now. (one VPN will give you access to Google in China on both a laptop and phone/tablet).
+Take note of that as you read on and consider getting a VPN on your phone or computer right now.
+A subscription to one VPN will give you access to Google in China on both a laptop and phone/tablet.

 This is what usually happens when you’re setting up a VPN for your phone:

 - You purchase a VPN service on your computer (5 min)

 - Download the VPN app on your phone (3 min)

 - Sign into the App and use the app to install server connections (5 min)